-BHRM 400 HR Training & Development 3(3,0) This course w vill introduce students in the HRM major to the HR Training & Development fu unction of Human Resources Management.
-It will er nable students to design and imp lement effective and efficient training & development plans to meet the current and futu are needs of the organization.
-Prerequisite: BHRM 3 300
+BHRM 400 HF R Training & Development 3(3,0) This course will introduce students in the HRM major to the HR Training & ction of Human Resources Management.
+It will er nent effective and efficient training & development current and future needs of the organization Prerequisite: BHRM 3 300

-BHRM 450 Performance Management, Compensation & Benefits 3(3,0) This course will provide students in the HRM major with a solid understanding of the Compensation Compensation & Benefits function of Human Resources Management.
-It will teach students how to establish effective performance management processes and design strategic pay structures and performance-based incentives.
-This course e will also enable studen ts to develop financial and non-financial benefits as part o of the total compensation package.
-Strategic compensation plans for executives, expatriates, and the contingent workforce are also covered in this course.
+BHRM 450 Performance Management, Compensation & Benefits 3(3,0) This course will provide students in the HRM major with a solid understanding of the Compensation & Benefits function of Human Resources Management.
+It will teach students how students how to establish effective performance management processes and design strategic pay structures and performance-based incentives.
+This course will also ts to develop financial and non-financial benefits as part o compensation package.
+Strategic compensation plans for executives, ex xpatriates, and the contingent workforce are also covered in this course.
 Prerequisite: BHRM 300.

-BMGT 205 Organizational Behavior 3(3,0) The objective The objective of this course is to allow the student to develop the necessary skills and conceptual tools to understand and deal effectively with human behavior in organizations.
-Special emphasis will be placed on employee motivation, teamwork, leadership, communication, conflict and negotiation, in addition to an overview of attitudes, value es, personality, and perception.
+BMGT 205 Organizational Behavior 3(3,0) The objective of this course is to allow the student to develop the new cessary skills and conceptual to ols to understand and deal effectively with hur nan behavior in organizations.
+Special emphasis will be placed on employee motiv vation, teamwork, leadership, co mmunication, conflict, and negotiation, in addition to o an overview of attitudes, valu es, personality, and perception.
 Prerequisite: BMGT 200.

-BMGT 485 Strategic Management 3(3,0) This is an adva This is an advanced course for upper level management students.
-This course covers basic concep ts of strategic management, corporate governa nce and social responsibility, environmental scanning and industry analysis, intern nal scanning and organizational analysis, and strategy formulation within a global context.
+BMGT 485 Strategic Management 3(3,0) This is an adva anced course for upper-level management students.
+The his course covers basic concep ts of strategic management, corporate governa nce and social responsibility, environmental scanning and industry analysis, interr nal scanning and analysis, and strategy formulation within a global context.
 Prerequisite: Senior Standing.

-Descriptions major elective courses are given below.
+Descriptions of major elective courses are given below.

-BADM 415 Digital Transformation in Business 3(3,0) This course ex This course examines the integration of digital technologies into all areas of business that improves that improves organizational effectiveness, efficiency, and competitiveness.
-Focusing on rapidly changing business issues, challenges, and opportunities in a digital environment, it blends theory with real-world managerial applications to create, implement and deliver products, processes, services, and experiences that provide customer valu e.
+BADM 415 Digital Transformation in Business 3(3,0) amines the integration of digital technologies into all a that improves organizational effectiveness, efficiency, and competitive veness.
+Focusing on rapidly ch on rapidly changing business issues, challenges, and opportunities in a digital it blends theory with real-world managerial application implement and d deliver products, processes, services, and experier nces that provide customer valu e.
 Prerequisite: Senior Standing.

-BADM 480 Independent Studies 3(3,0) This course focuses on advancing the student's knowledge in his/her area of specialization via research and/or application work done independe ntly, on current or emerging topics, as approved by the assigned faculty memb er.
-Prerequisite: Advisor's approval. - the tasks contributing to the project goals.
-Topics include selection and statement of work of projects; skills of project managers and task break down structure, PERT/CPM scheduling and budgeting, Prerequisite: Junior Standing.
+BADM 480 Independent Studies 3(3,0) This course focuses on advancing the student's knowledge in his/her area of specialization via research and/or application work done independer ntly, on current or emerging top pics, as approved by the assigned faculty membe er.
+Prerequisite: Advisor's app proval. -

-BFIN 400 Financial Management II 3(3,0) As a contin uation of Financial Management I, this course expose s students to the capital bud nagement of the firm for the purpose of value maximizati geting, capital structure and leverage, dividend po , long term debt and financial planning and policy.
-Pr licy, mergers &
+BFIN 400 Financial Management II 3(3,0) As a contin As a continuation of Financial Management I, this course exposes students to the financial ma financial management of the firm for the purpose of value maximization.
+That includes capital bud geting, capital structure and leverage, dividend po licy, mergers & acquisitions long term debt and financial planning and policy.
+Pr erequisite: BFIN 300. - work of projects; skills of project managers and task break down structure, PERT/CPM scheduling and budgeting, Prerequisite: Junior Standing.

-BMGT 300 Project Management 3(3,0) This course provides the students the necessary skills to manag e their business projects using g effective techniques in leading, organizing, scheduling g, and controlling
+BMGT 300 Project Management 3(3,0) This course provides the students with the necessary skills to manage their business projects using effective techniques in leading, organizing, scheduling, and controlling the tasks con tributing to the project goals.
+Topics include selection and statement of

-BMKA 450 BMKA 450 Events Marketing and Management This course c This course covers the skills and concepts necessary to create, manage, market, and finance speci finance special events.
-It provides a conceptual overview and systematic study of event marketing and management.
-Additionally, it fosters professionalism, coordination, and collaboration among team members to achieve the objectives of special events.
-The course concludes by implementing and evaluating a special event.
-Prerec quisite: Senior Standing.
+BMKA 450 Events Marketing and Management 3(3,0) This course of finance specievent market coordination, overs the skills and concepts necessary to create, man al events.
+It provides a conceptual overview and system eting and management.
+Additionally, it fosters and collaboration among team members to achieve ts.
+The course concludes by implementing and eva age, market, and stematic study of professionalism, the objectives of event.
+Prerequisite: Senior Standing.